D-Pow/mock-requests/ReadMe.md

 * This can easily be used alongside `jest` for testing!
 As long as `fetch` and `XMLHttpRequest` are defined in a test setup file, you can use this library as normal to mock all async responses.
 * **Dynamically update mock responses** based on request payloads and the previous mock response object
+* Configurable outside the src folder such that the **mock code isn't bundled with production code**

 ## Installation